bmuenzenmeyer/bmuenzenmeyer/README.md

 - 🗺️ Charting a new course
 - ✅ Manuscript formatting
 - ✅ Book producer found
-- ✅ Website ready!
+- ✅ <a href="https://approachableopensource.com">approachableopensource.com built!</a></li>
 - ✅ Proofreading
-- ✅ Forward Written
+- ✅ Foreward Written
+- ✅ <a href="https://brianmuenzenmeyer.com/posts/2024-approachable-open-source/">Off to the printer!</a>

 ---